 Imperial Orcs people

 For many years, most Imperial Orcs were soldiers.
 They enlisted in one of the two Imperial Orc armies with the rest of their legion, fighting the enemies of the Empire.
 Orcs have an instinctive desire to belong to something, to be part of something bigger than themselves, and most enjoyed the camaraderie and the sense of commitment and purpose they gained from being part of an army.
 For an Imperial Orc, their legion, their army, and the Empire itself were fundamental to their identity.
 They took great pride in being part of something greater than any individual, and the triumphs of the Empire were their triumphs.
-For the Imperial Orcs, the Empire was their tribe.
+For the Imperial Orcs, the Empire was their nation.

 Even those who did not serve in the army tended to live in one of the many legion camps dotted around the Empire.
 Some dwelt there permanently, others moved from camp to camp with one of the Imperial armies.
 Life in the legion camps was crowded; orcs slept in large communal tents and ate, trained, and worked together.
 This military discipline extended even to those who were not formally part of one of the armies - most orcs are comfortable with the rough but unyielding discipline of legion life.